narrowspark/http-status/CONTRIBUTING.md

 ### Filling bugs

-If you found an error, typo, or any other flaw in the project, please report it using [GitHub Issues](https://github.com/narrowspark/framework/issues).
+If you found an error, typo, or any other flaw in the project, please report it using [GitHub Issues](https://github.com/narrowspark/http-status/issues).
 Try searching the issues to see if there is an existing report of your bug, and if you'd find it, you could bump it by adding your test case there.

 When it comes to bugs, the more details you provide, the easier it is to reproduce the issue and the faster it could be fixed.

 The best case would be if you'd provide a minimal reproducible test case illustrating a bug.
-For most cases just a code snippet would be enough, for more complex cases you can create gists or even test repos on GitHub — we would be glad to look into any problems you'll have with narrowspark.
+For most cases just a code snippet would be enough, for more complex cases you can create gists or even test repos on GitHub — we would be glad to look into any problems you'll have with narrowspark http-status.

 ### Asking questions